Manycore parallel computing for a hybridizable discontinuous Galerkin nested multigrid method: Performance model

-In this work we use the second generation Xeon Phi designed by Intel$^{ {\textregistered}}$.
-It is a manycore processor, and the 7000 series has anywhere from 64 to 72 cores, with 4 threads per core.
+In this work we use the second generation Xeon Phi designed by {Intel\textsuperscript{\textregistered}}.
+It is a many-core processor, and the 7000 series has anywhere from 64 to 72 cores, with 4 threads per core.
 The KNL is an example of a high throughput low memory device.
-The design of the KNL is similar to other accelerators: a large number of cores with lower clock speeds are packed into the unit, enabling a large vector width, as well as having access to a user-manageable fast memory hierarchy.
+The design of the KNL is similar to other many-core devices and accelerators: a large number of cores with lower clock speeds are packed into the unit, enabling a large vector width, as well as having access to a user-manageable fast memory hierarchy.
 One interesting feature of the KNL is that it can be programmed using traditional parallel paradigms like OpenMP, MPI, and pthreads.
+In addition, it operates as a native processor.
 Further details regarding the KNL can be obtained in \cite{jeffers2016intel}.
 For specifications of the KNL used in this work, see Table~\ref{testbed}.